Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

     };
 ```
 The exemplar type can also be templated. f is a variadic subtype that is supposed to receive all incoming inputs types.
+For the purpose of this blog, `typename te::examplar<Es...>::template f<Ts ...>::type` represent an whole expression where Ts is the input types and Es represent other expressions.
+The whole goal of the rest of the library is to make this a whole lot easier to write, read and reason about.

 There is a couple of fundamentals types that you need to know to better understand my library _type_expr_